Classification and Properties of Symmetry Enriched Topological Phases: A Chern-Simons approach with applications to Z2 spin liquids: Introduction

-In the presence of symmetry, the structure of topological orders is even richer.
-The microscopic degrees of freedom in the system are either bosons or fermions, and they must form a linear representation of the symmetry group $G_s$.
+In the presence of symmetry, the structure of topological order is even richer.
+The microscopic degrees of freedom in the system are either bosons or fermions, and they must form a linear representation of the symmetry group\footnote{It is a subtle issue to define the symmetry group for systems with fermionic microscopic degrees of freedom.
+The full symmetry group $G_f$ for any fermionic system always contain fermion parity $Z_2^f\equiv\{\bse,(-1)^{N_f}\}$ as an invariant subgroup, since $Z_2^f$ can never be broken by any local interaction\cite{Levin2013}.
+Usually when we refer to a fermion system with symmetry $G$, it means the full symmetry group $G_f$ is a $Z_2^f$-central extension of group $G$, satisfying $G_f/Z_2^f=G$.
+The fermionic microscopic d.o.f. form a linear representation of full symmetry group $G_f$, but not of $G$ which is usually referred to as the symmetry group.
+An example is the fermionic Laughlin state with $G_f=Z_2^f$ (and thus a trivial $G$), as discussed in section \ref{example:fermionic laughlin:Z2f}.} $G_s$.
 The emergent anyons, however, doesn't need to form a linear representation of $G_s$.
 Instead they could transform projectively under symmetry operation, \ie each of them can carry a fractional quantum number of symmetry.
-For example, the Laughlin FQH states at filling fraction $\nu=1/m$, \cite{Laughlin1983}, where each elementary quasiparticle carries a fractional ($1/m$) of the electron charge.
-This phenomena is widely known as fractionalization, although a more appropriate name is perhaps \emph{symmetry fractionalization}\cite{Yao2010,Mesaros2012,Essin2012}.
-And the associated symmetry in Laughlin states is the $U(1)$ charge conservation of electrons.
+For example, in Laughlin FQH states\cite{Laughlin1983} at filling fraction $\nu=1/m$, each elementary quasiparticle carries a fraction ($1/m$) of the electron charge.
+This phenomena is widely known as fractionalization, although a more appropriate name is perhaps \emph{symmetry fractionalization}\cite{Yao2010,Mesaros2013,Essin2013}.
+The associated symmetry in Laughlin states is the $U(1)$ charge conservation of electrons.
 While the emergent quasiparticles transform projectively (instead of linearly), the microscopic degrees of freedom always transform linearly under symmetry, simply because each microscopic degrees of freedom can be regarded as a conglomerate of multiple emergent quasiparticles.

-Even in the absence of topological order, when symmetry $G_s$ is preserved, different symmetry protected topological (SPT) phases\cite{Chen2011} emerge which are separated from each other through phase transitions.
+Even in the absence of topological order, when symmetry $G_s$ is preserved, different symmetry protected topological (SPT) phases\cite{Chen2013} emerge which are separated from each other through phase transitions.
 These SPT phases feature symmetry protected boundary states which will be gapless, unless symmetry $G_s$ is (spontaneously or explicitly) broken on the boundary.
 Well known examples of SPT phases are topological insulators\cite{Hasan2010,Hasan2011} and superconductors\cite{Qi2011}.
 In 2+1-D all SPT phases have symmetry protected non-chiral edge modes\cite{Chen2011b,Levin2012,Lu2012a}.